Making a complaint about another doctor

-If you believe that a doctor’s behaviour, conduct or practice poses a risk to patients or others you should tell us as soon as possible.
+If you believe that another doctor’s behaviour, conduct or practice poses a risk to patients or others you should contact us as soon as possible.

 - misused alcohol or drugs;